-NCRI members include political figures representing a broad spectrum of political tendencies in Iran, and representatives of ethnic and religious minorities.
-The NCRI aims to establish a pluralistic republic in Iran, based on separation of religion and state.
-Women comprise the majority of the Council’s members in line with the movement’s emphasis on recognizing the equal participation of women in the political, social, and economic leadership of Iranian society.
+NCRI members include political figures representing a broad spectrum of political tendencies in Iran and representatives of ethnic and religious minorities.
+The NCRI aims to establish a pluralistic republic in Iran based on the separation of religion and state.
+Women comprise the majority of the Council’s members, in line with the movement’s emphasis on recognizing the equal participation of women in the political, social, and economic leadership of Iranian society.

 The NCRI has formed 25 committees to deal with the issues of preparing for a future provisional coalition government once the illegitimate regime of the mullahs is toppled.
 Chairing each committee is a prominent political personality who is an expert in the field.